yossi-r/f5-agility-labs-waf/docs/class6/module1/lab1.rst

         .. image:: images/6-module1.png

-    On this same screen, under the section :guilabel:`File types` check the boxes on :guilabel:`Illegal file types` to ‘learn’, ‘alarm’, and ‘block’ as shown below.
+    On this same screen, under the section :guilabel:`File types` check the boxes on :guilabel:`Illegal file type` to ‘learn’, ‘alarm’, and ‘block’ as shown below.

         .. image:: images/7-module1.png